 When we talk about a frozen AC – what we are talking about is the condenser inside your forced air furnace.
-There is a heat exchanger attached to your furnace that you will see the AC lines entering and leaving – that is the condenser.
+There is a heat exchanger attached to your furnace (which could be leaking) that you will see the AC lines entering and leaving – that is the condenser.

 Now that you know where to look to see if you have frozen AC – let’s talk about how some of the causes and fixes so you can get your AC back up and running fast: